jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 \newpage

 Select the *STORAGE* option from the menu on the left--this is where you can attach, detach, and modify virtual disks in Virtual Box.
 In most cases these will be hard drives, but there is the ability to attach ISO images to a virtual cd-rom device as well.
 That option is in the top half where you see *Controller: IDE*.
 Under that you might see the term *EMPTY* or you might see a virtualbox-guest-additions.iso attached.

 ![*Storage menu*](images/Chapter-11/virtual-box/storage.png "Storage")
 \newpage

 We will be working with attaching virtual hard drives so we are interested in the bottom portion of the menu which is identified by *Controller: SATA* which is your [Serial ATA](https://en.wikipedia.org/wiki/Serial_ATA "Serial ATA") hard drive bus connection.
-As a refresher, Serial ATA is the name of the signalling protocol the operating system uses to retrieve data from a hard drive.
+As a refresher, Serial ATA is the name of the signaling protocol the operating system uses to retrieve data from a hard drive.
 Go ahead and highlight the SATA Controller entry.

 In order to add a new hard drive to your virtual machine, click the blue HDD icon with a __+__ sign at the bottom of the menu.